auth0/docs/articles/quickstart/backend/laravel/interactive.md

 ## Install the SDK

 Let's install the [Auth0's Laravel SDK](https://github.com/auth0/laravel-auth0) to protect our new Laravel application's routes.
-The SDK offers a range of middleware types we can use which will check for and verify any bearer tokens in the 'Authorization' header of an incoming HTTP request.
+The SDK offers a range of middleware types, which will check for and verify any bearer tokens in the 'Authorization' header of an incoming HTTP request.

 From a shell opened to our project's root directory, let's use Composer to install the SDK in our application: